- Liaisons/Librarian Contacts

 The librarians at Metropolitan State each work directly with faculty.
 While you can always contact anyone at the library for information and assistance, you are encouraged to find the librarian who is the liaison [PDF] to your department.
 You can call or email your liaison for assistance, request library handouts, request specialized course pages, and more.
 The librarians may be able to provide in-class presentations or instruction for your courses, although we now limit this to only specific research courses within each major.

-The St Paul library has numerous resources to facilitate research, collaboration, and studying by students and faculty.
-The library has computers, laptops, cameras, scanners, photocopiers, private study rooms and a number of study spaces to accommodate needs for quiet spaces or group collaboration.
+The St. Paul library has numerous resources to facilitate research, collaboration, and studying by students and faculty.
+The library has computers, laptops, cameras, scanners, photocopiers, private study rooms, and a number of study spaces to accommodate needs for quiet spaces or group collaboration.
 Our Information Commons Associates at the first floor desk provide expert assistance on computers and computer software, and our librarians and library staff provide information and assistance with research.
-The library also is the home to the Center for Academic Excellence.Films on Demand, VAST, and Media Education Foundation, which contains thousands of academic films and videos that can be watched online or embedded into D2L course sites.
+The library also is the home to the Center for Academic Excellence.Films on Demand and Kanopy Streaming, which contains thousands of academic films and videos that can be watched online or embedded into D2L course sites.
 Check out our streaming film guide for more information.

 Faculty are required to comply with the Fair Use guidelines and the Copyright Law of the United States (Title 17, United States Code).